- Travel and Places»

 A Rough Guide to Croatia : 10 Things to do in Dubrovnik Old Town.

-If you visit Dubrovik remember that you can purchase a tourist pass which allows you free entry into several attractions, free local bus travel and discounts in selected restaurants and stores.
+If you do visit Dubrovik it is worth knowing that you can purchase a tourist pass which allows you free entry into several attractions, free local bus travel and discounts in selected restaurants and stores.

 1. Walk the City Walls

 To take a walk along the top of the historic walls of Dubrovnik is the perfect introduction to the old city.
 On one side you can admire the architecture of the buildings and watch the daily life of the locals.
 On the other you can marvel at the cool, clear waters of the Adriatic Sea with its many islands near and far.

 The length of the walls are around two kilometres which is a long stroll in the heat.
 So it's best to take your promenade in the morning or early evening.
 There are also quite a few steps to climb.
 But along the way there are several cafes, bars and shops to offer refreshments and shade and to take the weight off your wallet.

 For all your hard labour, walking on the walls, you get to pay for the privilege as there is an entrance fee.
 Therefore it was a disappointment to discover that there wasn't any information boards along the route outlining the history and describing events that took place at certain points.
 If you want more detail then there are audio-guides available but you have to pay for them too.